jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

-    is usually necessary to implement more complex surgical procedures that involve scaling&nbsp;and&nbsp;root planing, periodontal flaps, bone grafts, membranes placement and the so-called GUIDED TISSUE REGENERATION.</p> <p><strong>Periodontal disease is almost always asymptomatic in its early stages, which is why it is so dangerous and destructive</strong>.
+    is usually necessary to implement more complex surgical procedures that involve scaling&nbsp;and&nbsp;root planing, periodontal flaps, bone grafts, membranes placement and the so-called GUIDED TISSUE REGENERATION.</p> <p><strong>Periodontal Disease is almost always asymptomatic in its early stages, which is why it is so dangerous and destructive</strong>.
 When the first signs such as brushing bleeding, tooth separation and dental mobility appear, we are generally in the presence of advanced phases of it. <strong>Without specialized treatment all the support